Pasqua Rosée: Legacy

+Coffee-houses soon grew to be an important aspect of stock trading.
+In 1698 one trader began publishing share prices from Jonathan's Coffee-House and then from Garraway's Coffee House; according to the historian Elizabeth Hennessy, this publication is "among the earliest evidence of the existence of organised trading in marketable securities in London".
+Lloyd's Coffee House in Tower Street was opened in the 1680s by Edward Lloyd; he began publishing news sheets relating to shipping movements, and a newspaper, Lloyd's News.
+He would also rent out tables to those who insured ships, and traders, merchants and shipowners congregated at the coffee-house to do business; this was the origin of the Lloyd's of London shipping market.

 Rosée's sign was copied and imitated by several other coffee-houses and taverns across Britain.
 In his 1963 study of London coffee-houses from 1652 to 1900, the historian Bryant Lillywhite identified over fifty outlets using a sign comprising a Turk's head.
 After he left the coffee-house, Rosée's reputation remained in the popular memory.
-He was the inspiration for a character in Knavery in all Trades, a play written by John Tatham in 1664, and he was the target of the satire A Broad-Side Against Coffee.

-A pub, the Jamaica Wine House, now occupies the location of Rosée's outlet in St Michael's Alley.
-In 1952 the Lord Mayor of London, Sir Leslie Boyce, unveiled a plaque on the location, in celebration of the tercentenary of Rosée's shop.
+He was the inspiration for a character in Knavery in all Trades, a play written by John Tatham in 1664, and he was the target of the anonymously written satire "A Broad-Side Against Coffee".
+A pub, the Jamaica Wine House, built in the nineteenth century, now occupies the location of Rosée's outlet in St Michael's Alley.
+In 1952 the Lord Mayor of London, Sir Leslie Boyce, unveiled a plaque on the location, in celebration of the tercentenary of the founding of Rosée's shop.